kastsiushkin/sudoku/README.md

 2. Check columns
 3. Check sectors (3x3 blocks)

 Each step is narrowed down to getting an array of 9 elements for either a row, column or sector and checking this array for duplicate values.
 Check for duplicates is done by sorting the array and comparing each value to the next value in the array.
-If errors found or game board is incomplete, global booleans isValid and isFull are set to false.
-If after the check both are true it means that game is correctly solved and user is greeted with an option to restart the game.
+If errors are found or the game board is incomplete, global booleans isValid and isFull are set to false.
+If after the check both bolleans are equal to true it means that the game is correctly solved and the user is greeted with an option to restart the game.

 Reset function deletes existing HTML associated with the game, clears timer and calls init() function again generating a new game.